embEDUx/documentation/src/background/design/automated-builds-and-setup.md

 can live inside a virtual machine, but that is beyond the design for the buildsystem itself.

-## Splitting Functionality into Linux Containers
+### Splitting Functionality Into Containers
 Performance wise, containers are relatively cheap entities for the system.
 This allows the buildsystem to be split into several containers for the different parts of the buildsystem, without losing performance over a flat installation on the system.
-The container infrastructure could split the following functionalities
+The container infrastructure could split the different components of the continuous integration system into containers.

 * One Buildmaster